 If you are worried that the product isn’t of a good quality it is always a good idea to ask questions on review pages and hear back from actual owners of the product.
 Occasionally you may find asking questions on a review page will get you more direct answers from the manufacturer as well.
 It is always important to do your research and figure out which product is best for your own situation as you are the only one who can decide that.

-- CFF Wall/Ceiling Mounted Pull Up Bar Review
+Titan Fitness Wall Mounted Pull Up Chin Up Bar Review